Mark Valenti: Books

 In 1995, Valenti published The Wonderful Wisdom of Oz - A Stupendous Compendium of Adages, Aphorisms and Axioms, a collection of curated quotes derived from the work of Oz author L. Frank Baum.
 His next book, The Hannibal Twist, featured a now-adult Tom Sawyer and Huck Finn in their continuing adventures.
 In 2004, he wrote Mannheim Steamroller's The Christmas Angel, a novelization of the NBC Christmas special of the same name.
 2010 saw the publication of the coming-of-age dark comedy Last Night at the Monarch Motel, which was optioned by a film production company.

 In 2018, Valenti wrote the YA novel trilogy The Wolf and the Warlander, published by Chip Davis' American Gramaphone.

+2025 saw the publication of Dispatches From Kint, a collection of short stories based on the podcast of the same name.
+2026, Valenti published the fictionalized memoir Half Moon Over Clark Street, a coming-of-age tale of a boy navigating unpredictable parents, and suburban dysfunction in mid-century St. Louis.

+Podcast

+In 2025, Valenti wrote, produced and narrated Dispatches from Kint, a short-form fiction podcast presented as a series of fictional public announcements, reports, and broadcasts from the imaginary city of Kint.
+The podcast uses absurdist and surreal storytelling to explore everyday human themes such as love, work, loneliness, memory, and meaning.
+Episodes are typically brief and narrated in a restrained, official tone that contrasts with the often illogical or unsettling nature of the content.

 Charitable works

 In 1992, Valenti and his wife Kristen created a fundraiser, Heart of the Matter, held at Pasadena's Ambassador Auditorium, for their friend Barbie York, then-wife of acclaimed classical guitarist Andrew York.
 Barbie had suffered a severe head injury in an automobile accident, sending her into a months-long coma.
 The concert they produced was a once-in-a-lifetime gathering of the classical guitar world's greatest players, among them Christopher Parkening, the LA Guitar Quartet, Liona Boyd and The Romeros.
 The concert netted $25,000 in one night.

 In 2016, Valenti's friend and colleague Stefan Karl, who played the villain Robbie Rotten on LazyTown, was diagnosed with cholangiocarcinoma.
 Karl was forced to cancel all work-related activities during his treatment, so Valenti created a GoFundMe campaign which raised nearly $170,000.
 Valenti also engineered an AMA on Reddit, featuring Karl - with the help of his wife Steinunn Olina - which led to a live YouTube event that December.
 The video featured Karl and others singing "We Are Number One", the song (written by composer Mani Svavarsson) that had become a worldwide meme.
 The video has subsequently been seen millions of times, and Karl's YouTube channel has generated more than a million subscribers.